itsspence44/About-me-/README.md

 During my time there, the company taught me how to answer calls and be proffesinal for being a help desk employee.
 It was only for the summer, but I have learned so much at being there.

 I learned how to reset passwords over screenshare, I met so many nice people as well.
+Like I said earlier, we helped teachers all across Columbus and helped reset their passwords remotely.

+I only stayed their for the summer since it was a summer only intern, but I had a lot of fun and if I had the choice to stay their I would.

+# College

+My time at Hocking college.
+This is my second year here at Hocking college, and I'm still currently majoring in cybersecurity in my free time I like to go to YouTube and watch Network chunk to learn more about coding and networking.

+You can also see my other respatories of my notes and what I have/done at my time in Hocking college.